scholacantorum/public-site/home/index.md

 work by Eric Tuan, using text by this year’s winner of Schola Cantorum’s [Poetry Contest](/poetry), and much more.

-Our final concert of Season 56 features thrilling performance of _[Elijah](/concerts/elijah)_, by Felix Mendelssohn.
+Our final concert of Season 56 features a thrilling performance of _[Elijah](/concerts/elijah)_ by Felix Mendelssohn.
 This massive piece, sung in English, features double chorus, four soloists and Sinfonia Schola Cantorum.
 You’ll be inspired to hear Schola’s confidence and power as the great oratorio choir audiences have come to love.